Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

 \subsubsection{Equalized odds}

-Equalized odds\cite{hardt2016eqodds} states that fair predictions should have the same predictive power for all sensitive subgroups.
-Formally (in binary classification), for all pairs of sub-populations $s_1$ and $s_2$:
+Equalized odds\cite{hardt2016eqodds} states that fair predictions should have the same predictive power for all subgroups.
+Formally, in binary classification, for all pairs of sub-populations $s_1$ and $s_2$:

 where \( \hat{Y} \) is the outcome predicted by the model, and $Y$ is the real outcome.
+For each possible outcome, the probability of the model predicting the outcome should be the same regardless of which category (e.g., \textit{Race}) the samples are from.

-In classification tasks, this metric can be assessed by measuring the standard deviation of both the true positive rate (TPR) and false positive rate (FPR) across categories within each sensitive variable, with maximal fairness achieved when the standard deviation is 0.
-For regression, the standard deviation of mean squared error (MSE) values is used, rather than TPR and FPR. \\
+In classification tasks, this metric is assessed by measuring the standard deviation of the true positive rate (TPR) and the false positive rate (FPR) across categories within each sensitive attribute, with maximal fairness achieved when the standard deviation is 0.
+For regression, the standard deviation of the mean squared error (MSE) value is used, rather than TPR and FPR. \\